 When you log in to our Digital Banking service on a lot of browsers, you’ll notice that the address bar (which starts ‘https://’) turns green.
 This shows that the website has an extra level of security.

 Our mobile apps also have biometric security enabled, so logging in can be even more secure through Apple’s Touch ID or Android Fingerprint.

 A layered security system

-When you first enrol for online or mobile banking you will be given level 1 access, meaning that you are limited to making balance and transaction enquiries or moving money between your own accounts.
-To access level 2 services, like 3rd party payments on online banking, you will need a card reader and a debit card.
+- When you first enrol for Digital Banking you will be given level 1 access, meaning that you are limited to making balance and transaction enquiries or moving money between your own accounts.
+To access level 2 services, like 3rd party payments you will need a card reader and a debit card.

-A card reader is a security device needed by all online banking customers, looking to get the most out of their Digital Banking.
-It works with your Digital Banking service to provide an extra layer of protection against online fraud.
+The card reader is a security device that works with your Digital Banking service to provide an extra layer of protection against online fraud.
 The card reader also allows you to set up new payments, change your details and more.